capnajax/ideal-password/README.md

 Each entropy class has a score that is loosely based on the log of the number possible characters in that class.

+As noted earlier, these character classes can be updated in future versions, and updates will not be considered "enhancements" or "breaking changes" for the purpose of semantic versioning.

 ### Examples